Skip to main content

 irritated eyes worry.jpg

-You wake up in the morning ready to start your day, only to discover that your eyes are bloodshot.
+Why is it that you wake up with bloodshot eyes?
 That might not be surprising if you stayed up late to finish a project, had too many drinks at a party or spent time in a smoke-filled room.

 But bloodshot eyes can also signal an underlying eye problem.
 If your eyes appear red or bloodshot, make an appointment with an eye doctor for a comprehensive eye exam to determine the cause and to receive effective treatment.